SoftwareAG/c8y-docs/src/render/guides/web/angular/migrating.html.md

     <td colspan="2" class="red"></td>
     <td colspan="2" class="green"></td>
   </tr>

 </table>

-The cumulocity.json manifest was in practice a module descriptor so with the new tools (which uses webpack as the module bundler) we can convert applications and plugin manifests into loadable webpack modules, by using a custom loader for 'cumulocity.json' files.
+The cumulocity.json manifest is in practice a module descriptor so with `@c8y/cli` (which uses webpack as a module bundler)  applications and plugin manifests are resolved and loaded into webpack as any other module, by using a custom loaders and resolvers.

 For example built-in AngularJS plugins are now included like this